csesoc/projects-constitution/constitution.md

            h) Facilitating & promoting the engagement of non-majority demographics of the Club (which may include culturally diverse students, students with disabilities, female-identifying students, gender diverse students and LGBTQIA+ students and indigenous students);
            i) Engaging & representing student members of non-majority demographics of the Club;
            j) Ensuring the Club takes into consideration needs and requirements of non-majority demographics of the Club in its events and activities, such that all of events are as inclusive as possible and appropriate for non-majority demographics (including but not exclusive to minimising the number of events in the year that coincide with cultural holidays);
-           j) Ensuring that all Club communications can be understood clearly by all students (e.g avoiding the use of slang and idioms);
+           k) Ensuring that all Club communications can be understood clearly by all students (e.g avoiding the use of slang and idioms);
-           k) Being an accessible contact for members, UNSW students and UNSW staff for matters regarding equitable events, activities, conduct and diversity within the Club;
+           l) Being an accessible contact for members, UNSW students and UNSW staff for matters regarding equitable events, activities, conduct and diversity within the Club;
-           l) Providing guidance to representatives of the Club (Executives, committee members, volunteers etc) on appropriate ways to communicate and behave inclusively;
+           m) Providing guidance to representatives of the Club (Executives, committee members, volunteers etc) on appropriate ways to communicate and behave inclusively;
-           m) Keeping apprised of any significant issues affecting students from non-majority demographics within the Club and report any relevant issues to the Club Executive;
+           n) Keeping apprised of any significant issues affecting students from non-majority demographics within the Club and report any relevant issues to the Club Executive;
-           n) Monitoring engagement and membership of students from non-majority demographics within the Club and provide regular updates to the Club Executive;
+           o) Monitoring engagement and membership of students from non-majority demographics within the Club and provide regular updates to the Club Executive;
-           o) Other relevant duties as required.
+           p) Other relevant duties as required.
-        3.7,5 DUTIES OF ENGIEERING OFFICER
+        3.7.5 DUTIES OF ENGIEERING OFFICER
            a) To be responsible for the upkeep, maintenance, growth and management of CSESoc Projects Technical Infrastructure.
            b) Liase with working group heads with any major design decisions, or technical assistance needed, and the Executives.
            c) Maintaining a DevOps culture, or adequately delegating those responsibilities to a working group.